jingwen-z/jingwen-z.github.io/_posts/2018-07-26-automate-py-jobs-by-gitlab-runner.md

 └── weekly_job.py
 {% endhighlight %}

-## Configuration of your jobs with ".gitlab-ci.yml"
+## Using GitLab CI to configure your jobs
-`.gitlab-ci.yml` is used by GitLab Runner to manage your project's jobs.
+`.gitlab-ci.yml` is used by GitLab CI to manage your project's jobs.
 It is placed in the root of your repository and contains definitions of how your project should be built.
-On any push to your repository, GitLab will look for the `.gitlab-ci.yml` file and start jobs on Runners according to the contents of the file, for that commit.
+On any push to your repository, GitLab will look for the `.gitlab-ci.yml` file and start jobs on CI according to the contents of the file, for that commit.

 Following is one example: